U.S. Government Programs

 More information on the IREX website.

-FLEX - Future Leaders Exchange
+FLEX - Future Leaders Exchange – for high school students

 If you want to spend the academic year in the United States attending high school and living with an American host family, apply to the FLEX scholarship program!

-Fulbright Teaching Excellence and Achievement (Fulbright TEA) Program
+Fulbright Teaching Excellence and Achievement (Fulbright TEA) Program – for high school teachers

 The Fulbright Program of the U.S. Government provides opportunities for study, research, and teaching in the U.S. Created in 1946 “to increase mutual understanding between the people of the United States and the people of other countries,” the Fulbright program also provides opportunities for U.S. citizens to study, conduct research, and teach in Hungary.